CPT Code Basics

 Non-physician health professionals may use the codes G2061, G2062 or G2063 to provide an online assessment and management service for an established patient.

-Every year, health professionals can expect revised or new mental health CPT codes.
+Every year, health professionals can expect revised or new CPT codes for mental health.
 Providers use these services to address psychological, emotional, cognitive or behavioral issues that impact the treatment of a physical health problem.
 Psychologists may provide these services to an individual, group or a patient's family to help the client cope with physical health conditions.

 The most recent changes in 2023 include new HCPCS codes and CPT codes and updated language to improve provider understanding.
 Psychologists must use these new therapy CPT codes to get reimbursed for health behavior assessment and intervention services from third-party payers.